Skip to main content

 Other Incentives to Install Restraining Devices?

-• The More The Safety, The Lower Insurance Rates.
+• The More Safety, The Lower the Insurance Rates.

 For store owners, there is also a slim chance that retrofitting restraints at your loading docks could get you lower insurance rates from your liability carrier, assuming you are not self-insured.
 We recommend contacting your insurance agent to find out.
 But either way, it’s still a business expense and well worth it.